GoogleContainerTools/kaniko/README.md

 #### --registry-mirror

-Set this flag if you want to use a registry mirror instead of default `index.docker.io`.
+Set this flag if you want to use a registry mirror instead of the default `index.docker.io`.
+You can use this flag more than once, if you want to set multiple mirrors.
+If an image is not found on the first mirror, Kaniko will try the next mirror(s), and at the end fallback on the default registry.

+Expected format is `mirror.gcr.io` for example.

 #### --reproducible